tylerwillis/super-tortoise/content/pages/investing.md

       ($4B), Lattice ($1B), MainStreet, On Deck, and several others.

-      [Accredited investors can back the early-stage fund here](angel.co/v/l/STiEs).
+      [The early-stage fund is my primary investment vehicle](angel.co/v/l/STiEs).
 We also lead occasional growth-stage deals via a syndicate.
-The fund is my primary investment vehicle, accredited investors can back both the fund and the syndicate to get access to all my deals.
+Accredited investors can back both the fund and the syndicate to get access to all my deals.
     actions:
       - label: Back the Fund
         url: 'https://angel.co/v/l/STiEs'